-Mark Dobbyn 📤
+Mark Dobbyn 🔺 🔳

 Mark Dobbyn is a former partner in the accountancy and advisory firm, KPMG, where he had client responsibility for assurance services and a number of management roles.
 Prior to this he was a director in the management consultancy division of the precursor firm to KPMG, specialising in financial management assignments.
 He is a director of a number of commercial organisations.
-Mark is a business and history graduate of Trinity College Dublin, and a Fellow of the Institute of Chartered Accountants in Ireland.
+Mark is a business and history graduate of Trinity College Dublin, and a Fellow of the Institute of Chartered Accountants in Ireland

-Fergal O'Byrne
+Fergal O'Byrne 🔺

-Fergal O'Byrne is currently a Non-Executive Director of Sonru, an online video interviewing company.
-He is an experienced Internet industry entrepreneur who founded Interactive Return in 1998.
-Previous positions include the role of CEO of the Irish Internet Association.
+Fergal O'Byrne is currently a Non-Executive Director of Sonru, an online video interviewing company and Sipario, a global music platform.
+He is an experienced internet industry entrepreneur who founded Interactive Return in 1998.
+Previous positions include a four year term as CEO of the Irish Internet Association.
 He has published four business books including; 'Online Marketing and Search Engine Essentials' and '10 Technologies Every Executive Should Know'.
-Fergal holds an Honours Degree in Electronic Engineering from DIT, Kevin Street, Dublin.
-He is. or has been, a member of the Board of Directors of 4giftsdirect. com, IGOpeople. com, WINC, CottonTreeProject and CCD Limited.
-In 2015 he was delighted to become an Inductee into the IIA Internet Hall of Fame "for inspiring and supporting the Internet community in Ireland".
+Fergal holds an Honours Degree in Electronic Engineering from DIT.
+He is, or has been, a member of the Board of Directors of 4giftsdirect.com, IGOpeople.com, WINC, CottonTreeProject and CCD Limited.
+In 2015 he was delighted to become an Inductee into the IIA Internet Hall of Fame "for inspiring and supporting the internet community in Ireland".